 Kim Brandt's work in choreography asks motion to answer questions about how a body can be, and explores how a coming together can alter the tone of our environment.
 Her “smart, affecting, weird-form dances never take for granted the bodily habits or functional protocols of modern choreography and its users."
 (David Velasco, Artforum)

-Her works include Untitled (Kitchen) (The Kitchen, New York, 2014); Silhouette (Ice Box Gallery, Philadelphia, 2015); Landscapes (Audio Visual Arts Gallery, New York, 2015); Untitled (Artists Space) (Artists Space, New York, 2015); Clear Night (Pioneer Works, Brooklyn, 2016); and The Volume (SculptureCenter, Long Island City, 2017).
+Brandt's 2017 Grants to Artists Award supported the development of Problems (MoMA PS1, 2018).
+Her works prior to her FCA support include Untitled (Kitchen) (The Kitchen, New York, 2014); Silhouette (Ice Box Gallery, Philadelphia, 2015); Landscapes (Audio Visual Arts Gallery, New York, 2015); Untitled (Artists Space) (Artists Space, New York, 2015); Clear Night (Pioneer Works, Brooklyn, 2016); and The Volume (SculptureCenter, Long Island City, 2017).
 She has also performed the work of Ryan McNamara (MEEM) and Walter Dundervill (Skybox).